davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 with equilibration temperatures, provides a fully-defined constraint on the geotherm beneath Crystal Knob at the time of eruption.
-For spinel peridotites, equilibration depths can only be analytically determined within broad boundaries.
+For spinel peridotites, equilibration depths can only be analytically estimated within broad boundaries.
 With no reliable geobarometers for spinel peridotites, several less robust metrics are used to evaluate the depth of the xenolith source.
 We present several lines of reasoning suggesting that the xenoliths were sourced along a depth gradient relatively deep within the spinel stability field, between roughly 45 and 80 km.

 Several of the techniques below produce estimates of pressure, rather than depth.
-We use a geothermal gradient based on integration of the crustal and mantle densities given in @tbl:model_parameters.
-This yields a gradient of ~0.03 GPa per km across the mantle lithosphere.
+To discuss these data in depth--temperature space, we correct them using a hydrostatic gradient of ~0.03 GPa per km across the mantle lithosphere, based on integration of the crustal and mantle densities given in @tbl:model_parameters.

 <!--[[ree_temperatures]]-->